 David Fleming Nalle

 Born in Dubai, Elie has worked and studied in UAE, Lebanon and Germany.
 He holds a BFA in Graphic Design from the American University of Beirut.
 He has also done his summer internship at Linotype, where he worked under Nadine Chahine, an award-winning Lebanese type designer.
-Behance link.
-Creator of an Arabic graduation typeface.
+Creator of an Arabic graduation typeface influenced by the desruction of Beirut.
 He also created an Arabic typeface to match the Latin version for Solidere (a Lebanese company involved in the reconstruction of Beirut's Central District).
 The Latin version based on Slab Unit designed earlier by Bill Hill Design.
-[Google]

 Free font site, est. 2009.
 The fonts being displayed and introduced were developed by students in seminars and workshops offered by Pascal Glissmann at the Academy of Visual Arts Hong Kong and the Academy of Media Arts Cologne.
 Fonts there from 2009

 In 2010, new fonts were added.
 Here is a partial list: